daegalus/external-dns-bunny-webhook/README.md

 The following annotations may be added to sources to control behavior of the DNS records created by this provider:

+### `external-dns.alpha.kubernetes.io/webhook-bunny-disabled`

+If set to `true`, the DNS record will be managed but set to disabled in the Bunny API.
+This annotation is optional and will default to `false` if not provided.
+Disabling a record will cause it to not respond to DNS queries, but will still be managed by the provider and visible in the Bunny.net dashboard.

 ### `external-dns.alpha.kubernetes.io/webhook-bunny-monitor-type`

 The monitor type to use for the DNS record.
 Valid values are `none` (default), `http`, and `ping`.
 This